Everyday Driving Tips for Everyone

 If you feel discomfort make changes to your posture, seating and steering wheel set-up to improve your support and comfort.

-2. Getting Out of the Car Without Strain
+2. Getting Out of the Vehicle Without Strain

 • Toes follow nose